domanmat/titanic_ML/README.md

 | `rand_sessions` | Number of trees to train | 5-20 | 10 |
 | `random_seed` | Seed for reproducibility | Any int or None | 21 |

-## 📊 Results
+## 📈 Results

-### Output Format

 The model provides comprehensive output including:

-1. **Training Progress**: Detailed logging of tree construction at each depth level
+- **Training Progress**: Detailed logging of tree construction at each depth level
-2. **Tree Structure**: Visual representation with color-coded leaves (green) and decision rules
+- **Tree Structure**: Visual representation with color-coded leaves (green) and decision rules
-3. **Ensemble Results**: Accuracy of each tree on all validation sets
+- **Ensemble Results**: Accuracy of each tree on all validation sets
-4. **Final Metrics**:
+- **Final Metrics**:
   - Accuracy on training subset
   - Average accuracy across all validation sets
   - Accuracy on full dataset

 ### Example Output

 ```
 Final score of the obtained tree No.3:
   on its own set No.3: 424 out of 623, giving 68.06% accuracy,
   on all training data: 64.23% averaged.

 Accuracy on full data = 79.91%

 Time part 1: 0.234 seconds - loading modules and processing the data
 Time part 2: 8.456 seconds - single tree build time
 Time part 3: 85.123 seconds - full training
 Time part 4: 0.892 seconds - final testing
 Total execution time: 94.7050 seconds
 ```